joshuacline/windick/README.md

 - Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers
 - All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind
-- Made of 100% batch.
-No embedded scripts of any kind.
-No:
--      · powershell · visualbasic · java · encoding or obfuscation
 - Clean-room developed.
 Evolution of my personal deployment scripts, 7+ years in the making
 - To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd
 ![Alt text](/png/HelpMenu1.png "HelpMenu")